-The College will maintain all of the documentation related to reports of sex discrimination and sexual harassment, the grievance process, and information resolution process for seven (7) years in accordance with state and federal records laws and requirements.
+The College will maintain all of the documentation related to reports of sex discrimination and sexual harassment, the grievance process, and the information resolution process for seven (7) years in accordance with state and federal records laws and requirements.
 The documentation of all records is private and confidential to the extent possible under law.
+Student records of the grievance process are disciplinary records under the Family Education Rights and Privacy Act (FERPA).
 Employee records of the grievance process are subject to the Freedom of Information Act (FOIA) and applicable state laws and included in the employee's official employment record.